DIPlib/diplib/changelogs/diplib_next.md

 - `dip::FourierTransform()` threw an exception when the real-to-complex dimension had a size of 2.
   See [issue #158](https://github.com/DIPlib/diplib/issues/158).

+- The 2D parabola fitting function used in `dip::SubpixelLocation()`, `dip::SubpixelMaxima()` and
+  `dip::SubpixelMinima()`, with the `"parabolic"` and `"gaussian"` methods, was using wrong weights, making the result not precise.
+The 3D case was not affected.
+The faster `"parabolic separable"` and `"gaussian separable"` methods were also not affected.

 ### Updated dependencies

 - Updated included header-only library *robin-map* to version 1.3.0.
 Assorted minor improvements.